Alouette Arsenault was cursed with the ability to paint anything.

 “Yes. calm down my dear.
 We have work to do.
 I’ve been meaning to tell you this.
 Trust me.
 It will be your greatest work, I assure you.
 Now listen to me.
 One of the many reasons you’re such a talented artist is because you have a great memory.

 “We must put this memory to the test.
 I will walk with you through town and you must pay attention to everyone you see, especially city officials.
 Fix their faces in your wonderful memory as we stroll through the streets.”

-It only took her two days to finish the painting.
+It only took her three days to finish the painting.
 It was massive.
 The largest in the studio.
-It was full of the people of Paris.
-All with big smiles as they went about their routines.
-Elles hid the final product…which was titled, “Gay Paree in the Springtime,” in a secret vault below the studio.
+It was full of all the people of Paris.
+They all had big smiles as they went about their daily routines.
+Elles hid the final product, which was titled, “Gay Parie in the Springtime,” in a secret vault below the studio.
 As long as the masterpiece remained intact, peace and tranquility would be assured for all Parisians.
 The witch hunts came to a halt afterward.

-Alouette thanked Elle, and left Paris with her aunt Aimitee, disappearing into the dusty footnotes of history.
+She left Paris for the countryside to live with her aunt Aimitee, disappearing into the dusty footnotes of history.